grep - print lines that match patterns

 Within a bracket expression, a range expression consists of

-[a-d] is equivalent to [abcd].
-Many locales sort characters in
+inclusive.
+For example, [a-d] is equivalent to [abcd].
+In

 Finally, certain named classes of characters are predefined within